oroinc/documentation/user_guide/system_config.rst

   *Street*
   *First and Last name*

-  whereas, for the US it will:
+  whereas, for the US it will be:

   *First and Last name*
   *Street name*
-  *CITY NAME, STATE CODE, US, ZIP code*","US"
+  *CITY NAME, STATE CODE, US, ZIP code*

-  Otherwise, the *Primary Location* formatting will be applied.
-  "**First Quarter Starts On***","Defines the quarter start date.","January 1"
-  "**Timezone***","Defines the timezone to be applied for all the time settings defined in the instance.
+  Otherwise, the *Primary Location* formatting will be applied.","US" "**First Quarter Starts On***","Defines the quarter start date.","January 1" "**Timezone***","Defines the timezone to be applied for all the time settings defined in the instance.
 If the time-zone is changed all the time settings (e.g. due dates of :ref:`tasks <user-guide-activities-tasks>`), time of